-Flow refers to your other Appcues flows, so you can tartget flows based on what other flows your users have or have not seen
+- Flow: refers to your other Appcues flows, so you can target flows based on what other flows your users have or have not seen

-Language refers to the your end-user's browser language -- while Appcues does not provide translation services or automatically translate your content, you can create multiple versions of flows based on language and target them to the appropriate audience.
+- Language: refers to the end-user's browser language -- while Appcues does not provide translation services or automatically translate your content, you can create multiple versions of flows based on language and target them to the appropriate audience.
 Learn more about language targeting here.

 Most properties that you'll be targeting by are "your properties", as in they're properties that are specific to your users and they're sent to Appcues by you.
 If you've installed Appcues manually, these user properties are passed to us through the Appcues.identify() call.
 Or, if you've installed Appcues via Segment, those properties are passed to Appcues through Segment's analytics.identify() call.

-Even before you've installed the Appcues SDK and have begun sending your user properties to Appcues, you'll notice there a list of "device properties"in your account.
+Even before you've installed the Appcues SDK and have begun sending your user properties to Appcues, you'll notice there a list of "device properties" in your account.
 While we won't be able to push content to your site before you've installed the SDK, you can start building content and targeting users with these properties.
 These are composed of properties that Appcues is able to extract about the current user's environment and automatically includes in every Appcues.identify() call, thus allowing you to target certain users based on this data.
-Here's a list of the device properties with descriptions of each
+Device properties are automatically sent to Appcues by the end user's browser; here's a list of the device properties with descriptions of each:

 - Device type

 - This property indicates the device your users are viewing your platform on.
 You can target flows to users on desktop or mobile (which includes tablets) by selecting a specific device.

 - This property refers to the operating system your users are viewing your platform on.
 You can target flows to users on Mac, Windows, iOS, Android, other.
 This is especially helpful if you need to send updates or alerts to download system-specific add-ons, like an iOS or Android app.